 The Blue Tarp of Claustrophobia

-Your vision is blocked by the blue tarp they hang in front of your face.
+Your vision is blocked by the blue tarp they hang in front of your face while prepping you for your c-section.
 So, you can’t feel and now you can’t see.
 I want to take just a brief minute to say a few things about this little curtain.
 This curtain’s purpose is to prevent the woman in labor from being able to see anything that is happening on the other side….which starts just below your chin.
 The drape is also made out of thin, tissue-like paper – which gets stuck to your face every time you breathe in.
 So, you’ll push it back out with your tongue.
 Annnd, it will just come right back.
 Out with tongue, in with breath.
 Out, in, out in.
 Just turn your head to the side.

 I assume the tarp also serves another purpose, in which it provides a sterile barrier.
 If you sneeze or puke (which is common), your open body cavity will be safe.
 You may not be able to feel or see anything happening at Ground Zero…..but you can still hear.
 It doesn’t sound good.
 You can try to ask your significant other what’s going on, but since he gets no drape, he gets a mask.
 And you can’t hear a damn thing he’s saying.